Semantic Guided Single Image Reflection Removal: Related Work

-\textbf{CNN Based Single Image Methods.} Fan \etal \cite{ReflectionRemoval:Fan2017A} propose the Cascade Edge and Image Learning Network (CEIL Net) for reflection removal, in this work, background's edge is predicted at first and then adopt to guide the reflection separation.
-Wan \etal utilize existing prior information, designed a benchmark \cite{ReflectionRemoval:Wan2017Benchmarking} for reflection removal, then train an end-to-end model called CRRN \cite{ReflectionRemoval:Wan2018CRRN} to separate layers.
-Yang \etal \cite{ReflectionRemoval:eccv18refrmv} presented Bidirectional Network (BDN) to predict background and reflection layer sequentially, they use these two layers to constrain each other and extract layers from coarse to fine.
-Baslamisli \etal \cite{ReflectionRemoval:Baslamisli2017CNN} designed a reflection and retinex model based on CNNs to decompose intrinsic image in two-stage methods.
-Zhang \etal \cite{ReflectionRemoval:Zhang2018PerceptualLosses} proposed perceptual loss, which is extracted from the first layers of VGG, later they combine feature loss, adversarial loss and exclusive loss together.
-The main difference between perceptual loss and ours is that we explicitly utilize high level semantic information to guide reflection removal during training.
+\textbf{CNN-Based single image methods.} Fan \etal \cite{ReflectionRemoval:Fan2017A} propose the Cascade Edge and Image Learning Network (CEIL Net) for reflection removal, in which the background's edge is predicted at first and then is used to guide the reflection separation.
+Wan \etal utilize existing prior information, design a benchmark \cite{ReflectionRemoval:Wan2017Benchmarking} for reflection removal, and then train an end-to-end model called CRRN \cite{ReflectionRemoval:Wan2018CRRN} to separate layers.
+Wan \etal \cite{ReflectionRemoval:wan2019corrn} adopt multi-scale gradient information for reflection removal.
+Inspired from image-to-image translation, Liu \etal \cite{ReflectionRemoval:liu2020separate} proposed an unsupervised method for reflection removal.
+Kim \etal \cite{ReflectionRemoval:kim2020unsupervised} extend the deep image prior to unsupervised reflection removal.
+Zhang \etal \cite{ReflectionRemoval:Zhang2018PerceptualLosses} propose perceptual loss, which is extracted from the first layers of VGG, later they combine feature loss, adversarial loss, and exclusive loss together.
+The main difference between perceptual loss and ours is that we explicitly utilize high-level semantic information to guide reflection removal during training.

+To suit the method for more challenging scenarios, Wen \etal \cite{ReflectionRemoval:Wen_2019_CVPR_Linear} propose to train one CNN to synthesize the reflection contaminated image beyond linearity.
+Wei \etal \cite{ReflectionRemoval:Wei_2019_CVPR_ERRN} train ERRNet to remove reflections from little misaligned image pairs.
+More recently, Ma~\etal~\cite{ReflectionRemoval:Ma2019Jointly} introduce the entanglement and disentanglement mechanisms to reflection removal.
+Hong~\etal~\cite{ReflectionRemoval:Hong_2021_CVPR} study the reflection removal on panoramic image, which includes a partial view of reflection scenes.
+Zheng~\etal~\cite{ReflectionRemoval:zheng2021single} explore the absorption effect and design a two-stage framework for reflection removal.
+There are also many methods that try to tackle reflection removal in a multi-stage manner~\cite{ReflectionRemoval:eccv18refrmv,ReflectionRemoval:Li2020Cascaded}.
+Differ from the aforementioned methods, we explicitly use the pixel-level semantic information for reflection removal task.
+Specifically, we adopt intermediate features from the semantic segmentation task, which contain meaningful object attentions, as guidance signals for reflection removal.